 School Ground / Local Area advice – advice on how to maximise the use of school grounds, community and local green-spaces to facilitate learning whilst physical distancing restrictions remain in place.
 Advice on accessing green-space within walking distance of all schools across East Lothian – including the safest routes to access these.

-Delivery to classes – advice on what activities would be appropriate for a given learning intention to teach in the outdoors complementing classroom work, and the logistics of delivering high quality teaching safely and confidently.
-OLS teacher placement in a school for a period of c4 weeks at a time, to offer support through team-teaching, how to evidence, professional dialogue, sharing of good practice.
+Delivery to pupils- advice on what activities would be appropriate for a given learning intention to teach in the outdoors complementing classroom work, and the logistics of delivering high quality teaching safely and confidently.

 Additional Support Needs – help with planning and adaptation of learning activities to ensure access for ALL, inclusion and equity whilst maintaining a whole class approach.

 Care-experienced / Vulnerable/ Disengaged / Challenging Young People – outdoor learning is an approach often used with these young people to re-engage them with education and or develop skills for work.
 East Lothian has a pool of associate outdoor instructors and supply teaching staff ready to take on projects of this kind.